haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Languages any one language (usually Common) Challenge 1/8 (25 XP) Actions
 Spear.
 Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60 ft., one target.
-Hit: 4 (1d6 + Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 399
+Hit: 4 (1d6 +

 1) piercing damage, or 5 (1d8 + 1) piercing damage if used with two hands to make a melee attack.
 Guards include members of a city watch, sentries in a citadel or fortified town, and the bodyguards of merchants and nobles.